Please note that Tapas no longer supports Internet Explorer.

 Nov 21, 2025

-Pulled a napkin off a holder and briefly wondered what slight would rub the most salt into this wound.
-I didn’t know the guy all that well to customise this.
 Telling him to piss off wouldn’t do much good, and would betray my cracking nerves.
-This was becoming a problem after all, and not one I would be able to solve.
+This was becoming a problem, after all – and not one I’d be able to solve.
 Being on a radar of people with unlimited resources was the worst no-win scenario.
-I’d have wished to avoid this the most.
-The only way forward was to imply I’m an unattainable quarry, always one step ahead.
-They must have better things to do than bash head against a wall, right?

 “You did.”

-“Oh,” young woman with the menus glanced back and forth.
+“Oh.
+Oh, dear,” young woman with the menus glanced back and forth.
 “Let me get some water.”

 I used the chance to make an abrupt disappearance.

-Just as I considered notifying my no-longer-mysterious pen pal about a change of locale, heard combat boots echo all around.
+Just as I considered notifying my no-longer-mysterious pen pal about the change of locale, stomps of combat boots bounced off the walls.
 Way more than would have fit inside a single chopper.
-They were casing the shops in pairs.
-More milled outside in the open air, as if not entirely sure which building to cordon off before a raid.
-But they sure seemed prejudiced against this one.

 “D-damn.”